PatrickMcLennan/new_netflix_clone/README.md

     - `calling knex without a tableName is deprecated.
 Use knex.queryBuilder() instead.
 Error: ER_NO_TABLES_USED: No tables used`

  2. BUG - jest not picking up form input events and or submit event.

+ 3. `swc` inside of docker doing some weird things -- investigate